six-tape/six-tape/README.md

 ### Frontend

-* Next.js with TypeScript
+* Astro with React
 * TailwindCSS for styles
-* MaterialUI for components
+* MaterialUI as a React component library

 ### Backend
 * KTor with Kotlin